ttulttul/ComfyUI-Tensor-Operations/README.md

 the source latent.
 Latents encode color information differently than images and you may find that normalizing an image by instead normalizing its latent representation results in a "better" result that is closer to the coloring of the source.

+### Fast Image to Noise

+Generates a new image by remixing the pixels of the source image randomly, optionally altering the brightness and making other tweaks.
+This node is intended to match the functionality of the `Image to Noise` node in the [WAS Node Suite](https://github.com/WASasquatch/was-node-suite-comfyui) but for some reason results aren't identical.